Best Dog Food for Siberian Huskies

-Calorie-Dense Foods – Siberian Huskies tend to skip meals, so if you can feed them a calorie-dense dog food that is packed with nutrients and calories, you’ll be certain they’re getting the nourishment they need.
+Calorie-Dense Foods – Siberian Huskies tend to skip meals.
+If you can, feed them calorie-dense dog food that is packed with nutrients and calories, you’ll be certain they’re getting the nourishment they need.

 Proper Calcium to Phosphorus Ratio – Puppy foods should have a calcium to phosphorus ratio of about 1.2 parts calcium to 1 part phosphorus.
 Having a deficiency or excess of calcium in your dog’s diet can lead to serious orthopedic problems, like painful bone spurs.

-To ensure your growing Husky is developing properly, feed him or her a puppy food with a minimum of 22 percent protein and eight percent fat, according to the Association of American Feed Control Officials (AAFCO).
-To help you choose a dog food that is suitable for your pet, we’ve hand-picked formulas that meet all the needs of a Husky puppy.
+To ensure your growing Husky is developing properly, feed them puppy food with a minimum of 22% protein and 8% fat.
+We’ve hand-picked formulas that meet all the needs of a Husky puppy:

 Main Ingredients: Deboned Chicken, Chicken Meal, Peas, Chickpeas, Lentils, Chicken Fat